Special academic programs

 - Council on International Education Exchange offers many academic-year and half-year programs in Europe, Asia and Latin America.
 See www.ciee.org for more information.

-- Lithuania Christian College has summer TESOL internships and semester study opportunities.
-See www.lccbc.org for more information
+- Lithuania Christian College has summer and semester study opportunities.
+See www.lcc.lt/study-abroad-semester-program for more information.

-- Oregon Extension, in an old logging camp, offers an interdisciplinary fall semester and a women’s studies May term for students from Christian colleges.
+- Oregon Extension, in an old logging camp, offers an interdisciplinary fall semester for students from Christian colleges.
 Contact www.oregonextension.org for more information.

 - Washington Community Scholars Center, sponsored by Eastern Mennonite University, has semester, year-long or spring/summer programs available in Washington, D.C.
 Includes significant internship experience and course work at a nearby university.
 See www.emu.edu/wcsc for more information.